 If you have consented to receiving information and marketing, we will store your C1, C2, C3, C4 and C7 data for as long as you have consented to receive such information and marketing.

-We store video surveillance footage on a 30 day rolling period.
+We store video surveillance footage and thermal screening data on a 30 day rolling period.
 If we deem it necessary to deliver video surveillance footage to the police due to a criminal incident or similar, we may store the video surveillance footage for longer than 30 days.

 The information you provide to us will be held on our computers and may be accessed by companies within the OCS Group Limited group of companies, of which we are part, who act for us for the purposes set out in this policy or for other purposes approved by you.
 Those parties process information, fulfil and deliver orders, process credit card payments and provide support services on our behalf.

 Where you have consented when providing us with your details for marketing purposes, we may contact you occasionally about related products and services which may be of interest to you.
 We may contact you by telephone as well as by email.
 If you change your mind about being contacted in the future, please let us know.